ChrisSandison/missing_text/README.md

 ## Running MissingText outside of Development?
 ---

-**It is strongly recommended that you install MissingText in the development group of your Gemfile, or only direct to address in your routes file if you are in the development environment.**
+**It is strongly recommended that you install MissingText in the development group of your Gemfile, or only direct to address in your routes file if you are in the development environment.** Please keep in mind that if you have a large number of locale files, this operation may take a lot of time.
+You may not want to tie up your production server in such a way.

 _However_, if you wish to have your MissingText accessible outside of development, you can control your access by overriding the controller like so: